 Helps prevent cancer

 It’s a fact.
 It’s been proven that glucosinolates present in cauliflower reduce the risk of cancer.
-More specifically, cauliflower and its cruciferous counterparts help protect the body against bladder, prostate, breast, colon, skin and ovarian cancer.
+More specifically, this vegetable and its cruciferous counterparts help protect the body against bladder, prostate, breast, colon, skin and ovarian cancer.
 A recent study also shows that the presence of anti-cancer agents in cruciferous veggies may prevent the growth of cancer cells.

 Improved cardiovascular health and memory

 Cauliflower is one of the best vegetables for your health.
-Its antioxidant and anti-inflammatory properties are associated with a decrease in risk of cardiovascular diseases.
+Its antioxidant and anti-inflammatory properties are associated with a decrease in the risk of cardiovascular diseases.
 In fact, vitamin C, vitamin A, calcium, iron and other substances found in cruciferous vegetables can reduce the homocysteine in the blood.
 The excess of this amino acid would be a risk factor for cardiovascular disease and Alzheimer’s disease.
-Finally, the manganese found in cauliflower slows memory decline in elderly women.
+Finally, the manganese found in this veggie slows memory decline in elderly women.